 That said, the most impressive retrieval I have ever witnessed happened not in Australia, Europe or the US but in Cambodia: for a patient in septic shock presenting to the distant satellite clinic of a children’s hospital.
 Within 30 minutes the child was resuscitated, intubated, ventilated, on inotropes, packaged in the ambulance and on the way to the main hospital.
 It was a testament to great teamwork by the local Cambodian team and to the good processes of their hospital.

 If you were not limited for space,what would you like to have included?

 I’m actually very happy that the chapter is quite comprehensive in its range.
 Of course, one could always go more into depth.
 However, I don’t think that would serve the Oxford Handbook reader who I imagine is after a concise brief on each topic.

-Your local retrieval service may offer access to worthwhile further learning, for instance through web-based guidelines on scenarios, diseases, the referral process as well as on transport (e.g. http://site.cats.nhs.uk/in-a-hurry/cats-clinical-guidelines/ ).
-Many retrieval services also offer course-based teaching (e.g. http://www.rch.org.au/piper/education/Paediatric_Education/ ).
+Your local retrieval service may offer access to worthwhile further learning, for instance through web-based guidelines on scenarios, diseases, the referral process as well as on transport (e.g. https://site.cats.nhs.uk/in-a-hurry/cats-clinical-guidelines/ ).
+Many retrieval services also offer course-based teaching (e.g. https://www.rch.org.au/piper/education/Paediatric_Education/ ).
 In addition, I can recommend the Paediatric B.A.S.I.C. courses run in Queensland, South Australia, NSW and Victoria (https://www.aic.cuhk.edu.hk/pae_basic/country.php ).
-Transport is but one small (and fun) part of these courses but they offer a great overall opportunity to delve a little further into critical care for children.
+Transport is but one small (and fun) part of these courses, but they offer a great overall opportunity to delve a little further into critical care for children.